-Local managers and/or any other housing colleagues must not: prescribe, secondary dispense, routinely collect, administer or assist with resident medication.
+Location managers and/or any other housing colleagues must not: prescribe, secondary dispense, routinely collect, administer or assist with resident medication.

 Residents are responsible for their own healthcare and making arrangements to obtain and administer their own medication.
-The only role the local manager may play is in signposting and advising where further assistance can be sought.
+The only role the location manager may play is in signposting and advising where further assistance can be sought.

-In an emergency situation, local managers can only give medication if directed to do so by the emergency services.
+In an emergency situation, location managers can only give medication if directed to do so by the emergency services.

-Keeping residents safe
+How can we keep you safe

-Everyone has the right to live free from fear, abuse and neglect.
-That's why we ask people living, visiting or working with us to report any concerns they have.
-If you're worried about anyone living with Anchor, contact our safeguarding line on Freephone 0800 252 177 and speak to someone in complete confidence.
+Residents' wellbeing is important to us.
+We believe you, your household and your neighbours have the right to live free from fear, abuse and neglect.

+Safeguarding is everyone's responsibility, that's why we ask people living, visiting or working with us to report any concerns they have.

+If you're worried about anyone living with Anchor, or feel you yourself need help, contact our freephone number 0800 252 177 to speak to someone.
+This can be anonymously if you prefer.